Ved69potdar/IP-PROJECT-SEM-VI/README.md

        video upload is currently failing for unknown reasons here is the drive link for demonstration: https://drive.google.com/file/d/1qCH1cacv3DA9wehy7ux1M8F0tLUYwTTY/view?usp=drive_link

+        the project is running on localhost:3001 due to unavaibility of 3000 port on my device it can be changed in server.js file the database is sample for demonstration contatining around 30 influencers and personalities

        Department of Electronics and Telecommunication